rixx/twitch-tools/rewards/etymology.md

 # Open

+- 'Knight': germanic, same word as the German 'Knecht' (farm hand, servant).
+Plural used to be 'knighten'.
+Rose in meaning from 'servant' to 'military follower' in the hundred years war, and by the 16th cent had finally reached nobility.
+In German, literally being unfree.
+We don't have any other root words!
+- 'Hollow': germanic, holh/*hul.
+Related the same word in German, 'hohl', and also 'Höhle' (cave).
+But NOT 'hull', unless you go back way further.
+  The very ancient root is *kel-, PIE for "to cover, to conceal, to save", probably, which leads to the Sanskrit 'cala' (cave), Latin 'cella' (store room), 'clam' (secret)
+- 'Hull': from 'hulu', to cover: first a word for seed coverings, still in German/Dutch as Hülle/Hülse (shell, husk).
+  From there to the ship hull, because it functions like a seed/nut shell OR!! might instead come from 'hold'
 - 'Persuade' comes from Latin suādēre 'to advise'.
   Suādēre likely once meant 'to make sweet/agreeable', as it shares a root with suāvis 'sweet' - from which English gets 'suave'.